Worthy Down Aerodrome

 The Coroner at the inquest, Dr F. J. Walker OBE, went on to state: You know as well as I do that, of course, flying is a dangerous occupation, but for all of us who live at home quietly in the countryside, it is a necessary that somebody be found to undertake the hazardous occupation of flying.
 It is essential to protect us in times of war, and therefore, it is not for you to find fault in anything that any of these men were doing but only to admire that they should undertake the risk of learning a business to protect us, which unfortunately, in this case, has lead to their deaths.

-On 20 April 1938, No. 207(B) Squadron relocated to Cottesmore in Rutland, where it converted to the Fairey Battle, a light bomber powered by a single 1,030hp Rolls-Royce Merlin engine.
+No. 207(B) Squadron relocated to Cottesmore in Rutland 20 April 1938, where it converted to the Fairey Battle, a light bomber powered by a single 1,030hp Rolls-Royce Merlin engine.
 The Battle was a woefully inadequate aircraft and was obsolete when it entered service.
 Consequently, it suffered heavy losses during the Battle of France in May 1940.
-The machine was used in a training role by 207(B) Squadron until April 1940, when the unit was absorbed by 12 Operational Training Unit.
+The machine was used in a training role by 207(B) Squadron until April 1940, when the unit was absorbed by No. 12 Operational Training Unit.
 The squadron reformed at Waddington on 1 November 1940, where it converted to the Manchester and carried out its first operation to bomb a Hipper class cruiser in Brest Harbour on 24/25 April 1942.
-Re-equipping with the Lancaster in March 1942, the units last operation along with No. 49(B) Squadron was to bomb Hitler's mountain retreat at Berchtesgaden on 25 April 1945.
+Re-equipping with the Lancaster in March 1942, the units' last operation along with No. 49(B) Squadron was to bomb Hitler's mountain retreat at Berchtesgaden on 25 April 1945.

 While it is expected that there will be casualties in wartime, it should not be forgotten that peacetime flying also comes at a cost.
 On 20 October 1937, Wellesley I K7738 of No. 35 (B) Squadron took off at 9.30am from Worthy Down on a long-distance flight to Sealands, Orfordness and North Coates Fitties and return.
 At around 2pm, farm workers were alerted to the sound of an approaching aircraft and looked on in horror as the machine dived into the ground at Rowlands Farm, Eastville Lincolnshire.
 The three airmen on board Sgts Thomas E. Moon (pilot), Vernon Headley and AC John M. Nunn, were killed in the ensuing crash.
 It seems that the weather on the day was foggy, and from an eyewitness account, the aircraft was flying at a very low altitude as if lost when a wingtip hit the ground, leading to its destruction.
 The wreckage was recovered by the Lincolnshire Aircraft Recovery Group in 1986 and a display of the artifacts can be seen at the Lincolnshire Aviation Heritage Centre, East Kirkby.